-Johann Schroeder was a German physicist and medical researcher, best known for isolating and describing arsenic.
-Belonging to the Paracelsian medical school, Schroeder was fond of prescribing ‘mummy’ – dried and powdered human corpse – as a catch-all treatment.
-In his 1656 book Pharmacopoeia Medico-Chymica, Schroeder claimed the very best mummy was sourced from Egyptian tombs or deserts – however this variety was often expensive and hard to come by.
+In his 1656 book Pharmacopoeia Medico-Chymica, Schroeder claimed the very best mummy was sourced from Egyptian tombs or deserts.
+This variety, however, was often expensive and hard to come by.
 As an alternative, Schroeder provided his own recipe for high quality medical-grade human mummy:

 “Take the fresh unspotted cadaver of a red-headed man (because in them the blood is thinner and the flesh hence more excellent) aged about 24, who has been executed and died a violent death.
 Let the corpse lie one day and night in the sun and moon – but the weather must be good.
 Cut the flesh in pieces and sprinkle it with myrrh and a little aloe.
 Then soak it in spirits of wine for several days, hang it up against for 6 to 10 hours, soak it again in spirits of wine, then let the pieces dry in a shady spot.
 Thus they will be similar to smoked meat and will not stink.”